kubos/kubos/docs/kubos-design.rst

 But, as satellite on-board computers have become substantially more capable, some (of the many) benefits of Linux start to become more important:

-- Services are completely portable between any KubOS supported OBC, requiring no code changes.
+- Services are completely portable between any KubOS-supported OBC, requiring no code changes.
-- Enables the ability to leverage the microservice architecture mentioned above, as it has the tools we need for process boundaries and controls.
+- Tooling is available to easily control process boundaries and resource allocation.
-- Leverage Linux's massive ecosystem of software, tooling, and experienced developers.
+- Massive ecosystem of software, tooling, and experienced developers.
 - Mature software already running on billions of systems.

 Since Linux is far more complex, it does come with inherent risks, which KubOS combats by pairing it with U-boot.